jamie-alnasir/hercules/README.md

 CODE FILES AND THEIR PURPOSE

+Phase I - for k-mer motif counting on Spark cluster:
 Hercules.py				The PySpark code to partition reads by GTF feature and count motifs Hercules-GTF-SAM.sh		The Bash script to run Hercules.py on Spark to partition reads Hercules-MOTIF.sh		The Bash script to run Hercules.py on Spark count k-mer for a given Motif (parameter) 4mer.sh					The MAIN Bash script to run Hercules-MOTIF.sh once for each motif to count ALL k-mers

+Phase II - post-cluster analysis of k-mer correlations:
+Hercules-graphit.py				The plain Python code (requirements: Numpy, Scipy and Mattplotlib) to compute
+                          k-mer correlations at various distances, by exon, and motif.

 STEPS TO EXECUTE THE ANALYSIS